WiFi Calling lets you phone without a cell signal

 While you don’t need to do much to get WiFi calling, there are a few basic requirements.

 First, you need to have a suitable phone.
 Almost every phone sold in the last two or three years should be able to handle WiFi calling.
-It even works on an eight year old iPhone 5S.
+It even works on an eight year old Apple iPhone 5S.

 What does WiFi Calling cost?